top of page

 One of our patients, Mrs. Tan, shared her experience: "When my toddler, Emily, first showed symptoms of HFMD, I was really worried.
 But with the guidance from Dr. Jacquelyn at Oaklife Family Clinic, we managed to keep Emily hydrated and comfortable.
 The cold popsicles were a lifesaver!"

-FAQs on HFMD in Singapore
+FAQs on HFMD in Children and Adults in Singapore

 Q: What are the first signs of HFMD?